Upload styles to website in lighttable mode

 Other than those issues, I'm actually pretty satisfied :) A few small fixes in #8747 left to do (especially links to grid/previous/next style).
 And of course you may find a ton of bugs, then please let me know!

-#10 Updated by Jesko N about 4 years ago
+#10 Updated by Jesko N over 4 years ago

 Hi, this one looks really promising to me! :)